Commercial Bank of Tasmania

 The Commercial Bank of Tasmania, the second oldest bank in Australia, was established in 1832 with its head office in Macquarie Street, Hobart.
 A branch was opened in Launceston in August 1838.

 The early records that survive are only the original deed of settlement of 1832 and records of a special meeting in 1839.
 The shareholders appear to have regarded their business as a private matter.

-It was sold with its 18 branch offices to the English, Scottish and Australian Bank in April 1921.
+It was sold with its 18 branch offices to the English, Scottish & Australian Bank in April 1921.